Mindbender (Galaxyland): Ride experience

 After boarding the Mindbender, riders put on their seatbelt and lap restraints.
-Also, the ride operator lowers large shoulder restraints over the riders.
-All of the restraints keep the riders firmly secured in the seat.
+The ride operator would then lower large shoulder restraints over the riders.
+All of the restraints kept the riders firmly secured in the seat.

-After ascending the curving wheel driven lift hill, the train descends a sharp, twisting left-hand drop (sometimes referred to as a Traver drop) that climbs back up to the first of four stacked block brakes.
-The train negotiates a second left-hand drop that is immediately followed by the first two vertical loops.
-Then the train repeats the aforementioned process: it goes up to the third block brake, then does another twisting drop and ascent before hitting the fourth block brake.
-After the fourth block brake, the track drops to the left and back down to ground level, and hits the third vertical loop.
+After ascending the curving wheel-driven lift hill, the train descended a sharp, twisting left-hand drop (sometimes referred to as a Traver drop) that climbed back up to the first of four stacked block brakes.
+The train negotiated a second left-hand drop that was immediately followed by the first two vertical loops.
+Then the train repeated the aforementioned process: it went up to the third block brake, then did another twisting drop and ascent before hitting the fourth block brake.
+After the fourth block brake, the track dropped to the left and back down to ground level, and hit the third vertical loop.

-Following the third loop, the coaster train does another cycle under the stacked block brakes, then shoots along a two-layered upward helix, before running behind the Galaxy Quest 7D theater to hit the final brake run and the exit/entry area.
+Following the third loop, the coaster train did another cycle under the stacked block brakes, then shot along a two-layered upward helix, before running behind the Galaxy Quest 7D theatre to hit the final brake run and the exit/entry area.

-The ride length from the initial drop should normally range from one minute, five seconds, to one minute, twenty-five seconds.
-Circuit times as little as 59 seconds are possible through extensive waxing of the track, and reduction in tension on the bogey wheels.
-This increase in speed is not permitted during public rides, as the forces on the riders becomes severe.
-During testing of the renovated trains in 1987, the maximum g-force of a normal run was measured on equipment bolted into the train at 5.5 G's, which occurs in the third loop.
+The ride length from the initial drop normally ranged from one minute, five seconds, to one minute, twenty-five seconds.
+Circuit times as little as 59 seconds were possible through extensive waxing of the track, and reduction in tension on the bogey wheels.
+This increase in speed was not permitted during public rides, as the forces on the riders became severe.
+During testing of the renovated trains in 1987, the maximum g-force of a normal run was measured on equipment bolted into the train at 5.5 g, which occurred in the third loop.